It is said in Africa that 'One drop of rain raises the pond.'

 Lessons are taught in Lugandan to the youngest children then in English and Swahili as the students get older.
 The school follows the required syllabus set down by the Ugandan government.

-This is an exciting new project for 2019, which is situated in Kakiri.
+This is an exciting new project which is situated in Kakiri.
 It aims to provide opportunities to young people who have either been unable to access training or education, or who need to have support in transferring their skills in to practically starting their own businesses.

 The students come from the surrounding villages - many of them are orphaned.
 Their drive and passion to achieve an education is immense and they take huge pride in being able to study.
 For many it will be the difference between life and death, for a young person with an education has a greater chance to eventually achieve a job that will be able to feed his or her family.
 We will bring you individual stories of young people and their families as the years pass and we are able to discover the difference that accessing an education has made to their lives.

 Children and families have accessed free dental care when a dental mission visited Hope and Joy school.
 We hope that this is something that can be repeated in the future.